porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 yarn hardhat deploy-zksync --script deploy/transferETH.ts
 ```

-Although the error message doesn't give us any concrete reason like "Exceed spending limit", it's anticipated that the transaction was reverted like below:
+Although the error message doesn't give us any concrete reason, it's anticipated that the transaction was reverted like below:

 ```shell
 An unexpected error occurred: